pymmcore-plus/useq-schema/README.md

 encourage a shared standard, making it straightforward for developers to adopt useq-schema and enhance compatibility across tools.

-We are particularly interested in feedback from developers of microscopy-control software.
+**We are particularly interested in feedback from developers of microscopy-control software**.
 If you are interested in supporting the useq-schema in your software, please open an issue or pull request to discuss how we can make that easier for you, or to request additional features that would be necessary for your use case.